 The award's selection committee chooses the finalist from amongst the nominations received.
-The selection committee is comprised of four members of the City's Municipal accessibility advisory committee (MAAC).
+The selection committee is comprised of four members of the City's Municipal Accessibility Advisory Committee (MAAC).
 All selection committee deliberations will remain confidential and decisions are final.
 The judging of nominated projects takes place in November and the awards ceremony will be held on Thursday, Dec.
-1 at City Hall in Memorial Hall.
-Further details will be posted in September.
+6 at City Hall in Memorial Hall.
+Further details will be posted in late October.

 The selection committee will consider the following factors:

 - The degree to which the initiative demonstrates innovation and creativity in preventing, identifying and removing barriers to accessibility

 - The degree to which the initiative enhances accessibility for persons with disabilities

 - The degree to which the initiative improves the quality of life for persons with disabilities

 - The impact the initiative has on developing and delivering interesting and effective awareness about disability and accessibility issues

 - Built Environment - The Screening Room: Wendy Huot

 - Customer Service - Quarry Medical: Dr. John Nuttall and Foot Care Nurses

 - Education - H'art Centre: MixAbilities Artist/Educator Training Program